AlfilAlex/easybroker_prueba/README.md

     flask run

 For production environment, an Procfile is configured to use with Gunicorn as the WSGI HTTP server.
-Which is compatible with Elastic Beanstalk configuration requiremnts.
+Which is compatible with Elastic Beanstalk configuration requirements.